top of page

 Sharm El Sheikh

 Located on the southern tip of the Sinai Peninsula, Sharm El Sheikh is one of Egypt's premier beach destinations, famous for its clear waters, vibrant coral reefs, and luxury resorts.
-This area is a haven for divers and snorkelers, offering some of the best underwater sights in the Red Sea.
+This area is a haven for divers and snorkellers, offering some of the best underwater sights in the Red Sea.
 Besides marine activities, Sharm El Sheikh provides a range of hotels from budget to luxury, along with nightlife, shopping, and desert excursions, making it a popular choice for both families and solo travellers.

 Hurghada